Plopix/remote-ssh-keys/README.md

 # Remote SSH Keys

-Simple tool that use a YAML file to lookup for SSH Keys.
+Simple tool that uses a YAML file to lookup for SSH Keys.

 # Install